serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+event_disconnect"></a>

 #### `Event: "disconnect"`
 The `disconnect` event's callback is called with an error object.
 This will always happen before a `close` event if a disconnection is detected.
+If a disconnect happens and there is no event handler for the disconnect event an error event will be emitted instead.
+The error will have the `disconnected` property set to `true`.

 **Kind**: event emitted by <code>[SerialPort](#exp_module_serialport--SerialPort)</code>